 I decided to change my career, retrain and do something a bit different.
 I was very excited to start at UL and found the return to the classroom was a bit of a shock of the system!
 It was a bit daunting at the start, but the welcome from the UL family soon meant that I felt like I should be there and that I had made one of the best decisions of my life.
 We had great teaching and support from tutors in Year 1, including lectures from visiting experts in their field.
 The PBL process suited me well: encouraging me not to blindly learn facts, figures and algorithms, but to research, explore the subject and understand the evidence base for my future practice.
 The equipment and resources available to help develop my clinical skills are second to none.
 I felt well prepared for my clinical internship in Liverpool and am enjoying putting everything into practice.

 I had decided I wanted to do medicine from school age.
-I didn’t find success during the Leaving Cert however I started afresh at GEMS in 2013 after finishing my undergraduate degree in Biomedical Sciences.
+I didn’t find success during the Leaving Cert however I started afresh at the School of Medicine in 2013 after finishing my undergraduate degree in Biomedical Sciences.
 I was excited to learn more about a Problem Based Learning (PBL) program as my education to date had been very didactic.
-Four years on I am very glad to have chosen GEMS and UL.
+Four years on I am very glad to have chosen the School of Medicine and UL.
 I’ve had to opportunity to learn in an exciting and modern medical school, be placed in different parts of the country and engage with patients from an early stage.
 UL is unique in the variety of medical schools in Ireland.
 No matter your background, I would urge anyone interested in being a doctor to contact the school to find out more!